jory18/jory18.github.io/README.md

-This is my personal tech blog built with [jekyll-simple theme](https://saythanks.io/to/wild-flame).
+This is my personal tech blog built on [jekyll-simple theme](https://github.com/wild-flame/jekyll-simple).